kevScheuer/neutralb1/src/neutralb1_cpp/selection/README.md

 4. Once you are happy and tuned the cuts to your preference, the trees can be saved with `finalize_amptools_trees.cc`.

 # Specialized Scripts
-Almost every script utilizes `fsroot_setup.cc` to establish common tree names, categories, mode info, etc. Below are scripts for specific studies done to motivate the choices made in the primary analysis steps.
+Almost every script utilizes to establish common tree names, categories, mode info, etc. Below are scripts for specific studies done to motivate the choices made in the primary analysis steps.

+## Convenient Functions
+* `fsroot_setup.cc` is used by nearly every script to load common parameters and setup the session for FSRoot
+* `load_broad_cuts.cc` defines the FSCuts on RF, chi2, and all other non-sideband cuts.
+By defining them in one function, every script is ensured to use the same cut regions.

 ## Sideband Studies
 * `omega_fits.cc` fits the $3\pi$ spectrum with a voigt profile for the signal, and some polynomial for the background in data and MC.
 The fits are done in bins of $M_{\omega\pi^0}$ and $-t$ and plotted individually, along with the resulting gaussian width parameter from the Voigt function.